typelevel/scala/README.md

 additional compiler flag prefixed with `-Z` so that users can opt-in to the changed behaviour.

+You can read a more detailed [Compatibility Guide](https://github.com/typelevel/scala/wiki/Typelevel-Scala-Compatibility-Guide) on the wiki.

 ## Publishing Locally

 We do not currently have a release but you can build and publish a